Project that will evolve into a 212 guitar amp with a 212 extension cabinet

 This amp has so many large elements that a special bench was setup for repair.
 It was decided to draw a schematic as originally built.
 The design had many unusual quirks which might be a subject for a future article but for now the focus needs to be on creating the new guitar amp.
 First step is to modify the cabinets to accept speakers and the relocation of the power amp into the Tone Generator cabinet

-Tone Generator Cabinet
+Guitar 212 Amp Cabinet from the Tone Generator Cabinet

 The Tone Generator will become home to the amplifier and the 2x12” speakers.
 This is because the TG cabinet already has the cutout for the control panel..
 To accomplish this move, the baffle from the original Cordovox amp cabinet will be relocated in the TG cabinet and the TG baffle will be relocated to the Power Amp cabinet which will become the new extension cabinet.
 The TG baffle is removed and the grill cloth will be cleaned.
 This baffle is currently planned for the Extension cabinet.
 This Tone Generator baffle is ½” whereas the speak baffle is ¾”.